drewloewe/Grading-System/grading-system.md

 - Use [the Writing Center](https://www.stedwards.edu/writing-center) as needed and (especially) if I suggest it.
 ### Protect your Work
 - Save your work in ways that do not make you depend 100% on the health of a particular drive (e.g., use Google Drive).
+- I will try to help you with technical problems, but you are responsible for submitting uncorrupted files.
 ### Avoid Distractions
 Don’t distract yourself during work time with smartphones, tablets, or computers used for non-work tasks.
 Ordinarily, there is no reason to text during class, though you (and I) may need to from time to time for various legitimate reasons.